TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.2_accuracy_of_local_ancestry/README.md

 ## Repeat for each individual and method, adding to `agreement` each time.
 ```

-Summarized data for the accuracy of local ancestry calling and code to recreate values in the text and Fig S2 can be found in `./results.accuracy_of_ancestry_calling.R`.
+Summarized data for the accuracy of local ancestry calling and code to recreate values in the text and Fig S2 can be found in `./results.accuracy_of_ancestry_calling.R` and `./DATA/ACCURACY_OF_ANCESTRY_CALLING.RData`.